Greater disclosure + more clarity + more accuracy = More transparency

 Transparency not only depends on the communication style and the used tools.
 It needs to be intrinsic and has to be born out of a new and more open corporate culture.
-Transparency has to start inside the organization with a greater disclosure, clarity, and accuracy (Schnackenberg & Tomlinson, 2014) and can than be expanded to the communication with stakeholders outside the organization.
+Transparency has to start inside the organization with greater disclosure, clarity, and accuracy (Schnackenberg & Tomlinson, 2014) and can than be expanded to the communication with stakeholders outside the organization.

 When organizations decide to open their data to their employees, stakeholders or even the public, transparency increases radically.
 Further, the disclosure of information also changes the way of how communication takes place.
 The one-directional information stream from the forest project to the stakeholder has become a dialogue on an equal footing.
 Likewise, stakeholders have access to project information and can ask critical questions.

-Example for radical transparency
+Example of radical transparency

 Some forerunners have taken the courage to publicly disclose their forest project data.
 More and more organizations are following.

-The 1 Million Trees Programby Fairventures Worldwide is a great example of how opening the data has lead to an unprecedented level of transparency.
+The 1 Million Trees Program by Fairventures Worldwide is a great example of how opening the data has lead to an unprecedented level of transparency.